The Literature Review in the Master’s Dissertation

-The Literature review is a fundamental requirement to meet the ‘Mastery of Knowledge’ as dictated by the Quality Assurance Agency.
+The Literature Review in the Master’s Dissertation.
+The review is a fundamental requirement to meet the ‘Mastery of Knowledge’ as dictated by the Quality Assurance Agency.
 I noted the requirements for the literature review in a video of the QAA requirements, and again when I mentioned the three essential elements of a dissertation.

 Here is a short video clip on the content and structure used when writing a literature review.